A sudden sneeze sneaks up on you and oh great… you’ve weed yourself a bit.

 RETRAIN YOUR BLADDER

-If you’re struggling with an overactive bladder and suffering from urge incontinence, it is possible to retrain the connection between it and your brain.
+If you’re struggling with an overactive bladder, it is possible to retrain the connection between it and your brain.

 The goal of bladder retraining is to cut down the number of times you piddle to six to eight a day.
 You do this by gradually increasing the length of time between your trips to the toilet.

 When you feel the urge, don’t rush off to the loo.
 Sit still, firmly on a chair and tell yourself you can go in five minutes.
 Once five minutes isn’t a struggle, up it to 10, and so on, so forth.

 HINTS AND TIPS FOR THOSE WHO WANT TO SUPPORT SOMEONE THEY THINK MAY BE ENTERING OR IN MENOPAUSE

 Toilet humour can be funny – but it’s not amusing when it’s you with the bladder problems.